 For a style or colour to be dated it has to be typical of its era first - like short dresses in the 60s, maxi dresses in the 70s, puffed sleeves were in the 80s, t-shirt style ballgowns were in the 90s, pick-ups in thr 00s and strapless mermaid styles are today.

-The dress style may look dated, but the colour won't have a lot to do with it IMHO.
+The dress style may look dated, but the colour won’t have a lot to do with it In My Humble Opinion.

 I agree with PPs that the color isn't what will make the dress look dated; it will be the style of the dress, that will date it.

-BTW, I LOVE blue wedding dresses! :) My grandmother's dress was a powdery blue (back in the 1930's;) and I'm having my dress made in a powdery blue, in remembrance of her.
+By The Way, I LOVE blue wedding dresses! 🙂 My grandmother’s dress was a powdery blue (back in the 1930’s;) and I’m having my dress made in a powdery blue, in remembrance of her.

 @saffy: I will forever love blue wedding dresses.
 Also, OMG I WANT THAT SECOND DRESS SO BAD.
 Seriously.
 Dream dress.